Obsessive Compulsive Disorder (OCD)

-Although OCD can take many forms, the most common forms are obsessive hand-washing, hoarding, renovating, contamination avoidance, and so on and so forth.
-While generally accepted as an anxiety disorder, recent theories suggest that the underlying anxiety is in fact, a fight or flight response to an over-active disgust reaction.
+Although OCD can take many forms, the most common features include obsessive hand-washing, hoarding, contamination avoidance, and so forth.
+Recent theories suggest that the underlying anxiety often experienced in OCD is in fact, a fight or flight response to an over-active disgust reaction.

 How Disgust Relates to OCD

 In general, disgust is triggered by anything that lacks order.
 Broadly speaking, anything that lacks hygiene, proportionality, symmetry, parallels, right-angles, similarity, reliability, and predictability tends to elicit a disgust reaction.
 Individuals with OCD tend to possess a more reactive disgust mechanism compared to the norm.
 The greater the disgust reaction is, the greater the subsequent anxiety will be.